monmima/laravel-tutorial-by-brad-traversy-step-by-step-v2/README.md

 1. 01.49.00.
 Filtering tags with tag links.
 There are many ways to do this.
 Brad Traversy uses a scope filter.
 Make sure you have different tags for different listings or the filtering won't really be visible.

 1. 01.57.30.
 Filtering tags with search bar.

+1. 02.04.00.
+Create a create form (route + controller + view).

+1. 02.10.45.
+Submit content of the file to the store.